hermesthecat/sourcegraph2api/README.md

 import OpenAI from "openai";

 const client = new OpenAI({
-  baseURL: "http://localhost:7033/v1", // Also include your ROUTE_PREFIX
+  baseURL: "http://localhost:7033/v1", // If you set a ROUTE_PREFIX, include it here
-  apiKey: "a_super_secure_password", // Your API_SECRET value from .env
+  apiKey: "s2a-xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx", // Your API key generated from the admin panel });
-});

 async function main() {